Last reviewed on June 01, 2026

 Is it Safe to Have an Imaging Exam Now?

 Talk to your doctor if you have any concerns about seeking medical care or undergoing medical imaging.
-In most cases, the benefit of medical care and imaging to your overall health far outweighs any possible risk of infection.
+In most cases, the benefit of timely medical care and imaging to your overall health far outweighs any possible risks related to respiratory viruses.

-Always tell your imaging facility before you arrive if you have any COVID symptoms and if you have been in physical contact with anyone who has COVID-19.
-This will help staff make your visit as safe as possible for everyone.
+Always tell your imaging facility before you arrive if you have respiratory symptoms and if you have been in physical contact with anyone who has COVID-19.
+Imaging professionals can implement additional precautions when needed to ensure safe care.

 Trusted, recognized sources of credible COVID-19 information may be found at RadiologyInfo.org, the World Health Organization (WHO), and the US Centers for Disease Control and Prevention .
 For more information, visit: